 Are The Fitness Standards For Military Service Consistent?

-No. Each branch of the military has its’ own specific benchmarks; as mentioned above the Navy places a premium on swimming abilities, the Marines put a great amount of faith in running ability, and even the Air Force has taken its’ own unique approach.
+No. Each branch of the military has unique, service-defined benchmarks; as mentioned above the Navy places a premium on swimming abilities, the Marines put a great amount of faith in running ability, and even the Air Force has taken a unique approach.

 How Are Military Fitness Tests Scored?